-- Go through each step of a proven process for getting clear on a problem to solve and collaborating with residents to develop a bold new solution. - Prepare an application for the 2025 Global Mayors Challenge. - Get a glimpse at the in-depth learning and development you will experience if your city is selected for the Champions Phase. - Serve as an ongoing resource to help you begin new projects or apply for other grants.
+- Go through each step of a proven process for getting clear on a problem to solve and collaborating with residents to develop a bold new solution. - Serve as an ongoing resource to help you begin new projects or apply for other grants.
 Download and save this file for future reference!